taichi-ishitani/tvip-axi/README.md

     $ make

-Then, all sample test cases will be executed by using Synopsys VSC simulator.
+Then, all sample test cases will be executed by using Synopsys VCS simulator.
 If you want to use Cadence Xcelium simulator, hit command below.

     $ make SIMULATOR=xcelium